by ProcureDeskLast Updated : Apr-21-2020

 For example, you are just doing design or both design and construction is in the scope of work.

-There are two types of costs which are involved in this phase
+There are two common types of costs which are involved in this phase

-Design costs: This includes the cost of architectural design services or any other services which are required to complete the project.
+Design costs: This includes the cost of architectural design services or any other services that are required to complete the project.

 Material costs: These costs include the cost of material, labor, etc. which is required for any given project.